How To Study For the CDL Pre-Trip InspectionThis is a basic guide on how to study for a CDL pre-trip inspection test

 - Look under the hood for leaks and secure belts

 - Make sure all lights are working properly

 After this inspection, notate any anomalies in the DVIR.
 This includes things like repairs or part replacements.

 The last step involves moving your truck.
 Make sure there is nothing in the way or anything that causes a safety hazard.

 - Drive forward a few feet and use the trailer brake, making sure the trailer is coupled and the brake works right

 - Pull forward a few feet more, using the foot brake to stop

 Look for anything not up to par and report it.
 This is one of the most repetitive tasks you’ll do and the most common.
 And therefore, it is on the test.
-You must also know when to do these steps.
-The answer is at the following times:
+You also need to know when to do these steps:

 - Each start of the day